Global Energy Perspective

 Institute, December 2007

-Video: medium, high
+Video: med, high

 Audio: low, high

-Online slides (HTML)
+Online slides

 Caltech Watson Lecture